-Keep your eye on this section of the site, updated with exclusive mp3s of new demos, live recordings, and never-to-be-released tracks when time permits and inspiration hits.
+Keep your eye on this section of the site, updated with links to podcasts and web-only content, including exclusive mp3s of new demos, live recordings, and never-to-be-released tracks when time permits and inspiration hits.

 Podcasts / Interviews

 Stream or download our performance on The Spud Goodman Show, featuring a hilarious interview and spirited renditions of “Engineer,” “Someone Else’s Cake,” and “Nickel & Dime.”
 Other guests include Tommy Chong and Margaret Cho…really!

 Stream or download our performance on KZME‘s Lunch Box, featuring “Nickel & Dime,” “Someone Else’s Cake,” and brand-new song “Crow.”
 Bon appetit!

 Our good friend Craig Leve (from the show Snap Crackle Pop!) was kind enough to host this special hour of radio – we play stripped-down versions of several songs (including a tender reading of Big Star’s immortal “Ballad of El Goodo”), play a handful of our favorite records, and generally have a grand old time.
 Check it out!

 Spring 2013 was hands-down the busiest period in RJM history to date.
 If you weren’t able to catch one of the shows, here’s the Cliffs Notes version.

 Andy and Lincoln stop by The Mixtape Podcast to play stripped-down versions of “Skint City” and “Ron Nasty” and chat with entertaining host Sean DeTore about traditional anniversary gifts and our upcoming show at the Columbia City Theater.
 Hilarity ensues!